-For example, at 230V a $1M\Omega$ voltage attenuator would absorb a power of 0.0529W (2302/1M).
+For example, at 230V a $1M\Omega$ voltage attenuator would absorb power of 0.0529W (2302/1M).
 Enabling Input compensation subtracts this power and the corresponding currents from the measured values.

-10 Integrated power measurements
+12 Integrated power measurements

-In the INTEG mode, the PPA5xx/15xx computes the following additional values:
+In the INTEG mode, PPA3500 computes the following additional values: